CartoDB/documentation/app/content/analytics-toolbox-sf/examples/enrichment-of-catchment-areas-for-store-characterization.md

 <img src="/img/sf-spatial-extension/examples/sf-enrichment-example-1.png" alt="Store locations." style="width:90%">
 </div>

-To quickly explore this data, using the Spatial Extension, we can easily compute an aggregation of these locations using Quadkeys at resolution 15, which lets us visualize the result as a heatmap.
+To quickly explore this data, using the Analytics Toolbox, we can easily compute an aggregation of these locations using Quadkeys at resolution 15, which lets us visualize the result as a heatmap.
 Here is a close-up of the Manhattan area, where we can easily identify the areas of highest concentration of Starbucks stores.

 ```sql
 with qks as